pedroetb/rsync-incremental-backup/README.md

 ### Customizing configuration values

 You have to set, at least, `src` and `dst` (and `remote` in remote version) values.

+If you want to exclude some files or directories from backup, add their paths (relative to backup root) to the text file referenced by `exclusionFileName`.

 Once configured with your own variable values, you can simply run the script to begin the backup process.

 ### Automating backups